Adrienne Hermes, LPC, NCC

-Adrienne Hermes LPC NCC earned a bachelor's degree in psychology from Mercyhurst University and a MA in counseling psychology from Edinboro Univeristy.
+Adrienne Hermes earned a bachelor's degree in psychology from Mercyhurst University and a MA in counseling psychology from Edinboro Univerisity.
 Adrienne maintains certification from the National Board of Certified Counselors (NCC) and is also a certified yoga instructor (CYT).

 Adrienne has extensive training in Structural Family Therapy and also utilizes modalities such as TraumaFocused-CBT, Dialectical Behavior Therapy, and Mindfulness.
 Adrienne has provided psychotherapy for children, adults, families, and couples, addressing autism spectrum disorders, anxiety, personality disorders, depression, trauma, grief and loss, addiction and substance abuse.